Pediatric - radiation dose for abdomen/pelvis scans

 The descriptions for this measure come from source: www.leapfroggroup.org.

 Given that doses of radiation used for Computed Tomography (CT) are far higher than conventional radiographs (x-rays), it is important for hospitals to monitor the dosage exposure for their patients.
 This is especially true for pediatric patients given their smaller size and lower body weights.
-Modeling suggests that cancer cases in children could be reduced by over 40% if radiation doses in the top quartile were reduced to the average dose.
+Modeling suggests that cancer cases in children could be reduced by over 40 percent if radiation doses in the top quartile were reduced to the average dose.

 About this measure